uchicago-cs/cmsc22000/website/content/labs/lab7.md

 ```

 Now, commit your changes and push to GitHub.
 Once the CI tests pass, your updated app should be available on Heroku, and you will be done with this lab!
 If your updated app doesn't deploy, check the "Activity" tab on your Heroku app dashboard, and see what the issue is: if it seems like it deployed correctly, you may simply need to wait a few minutes to see the website updated.

+### Submitting your lab

+Before submitting, make sure you've committed your changes to the `lab7/tasks.txt` file (remember you can run `git status` to check this).
+Make sure you've set up the `chisubmit` tool as described in [How to submit your labs]({{< relref "submit.md" >}}), and then run the following:

+    chisubmit student assignment register lab7
+    chisubmit student assignment submit lab7